test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 Common rules
 ------------

-**Important to know about the syntax of Python and rst is:**
+**Important to know about the syntax of Python and RST is:**

-* In both Python and rst the indentation of text is part of the syntax!
+* In both Python and RST the indentation of text is part of the syntax!
 * The indentation of the triple quotes indicating the beginning and the end of a docstring has to follow the Python syntax rules.
-* The indentation of the content of the docstring (= the interface description in rst format) has to follow the rst syntax rules.
+* The indentation of the content of the docstring (= the interface description in RST format) has to follow the RST syntax rules.
   To avoid a needless indentation of the text within the resulting PDF document and to avoid further unwanted side effects caused by improper indentations, it is strongly required to start at least the first line of a docstring text within the first column!
   And this first line is the reference for the indentation of further lines of the current docstring.
-The indentation of these further lines depends on the rst syntax element that is used here.
+The indentation of these further lines depends on the RST syntax element that is used here.
-* In rst also blank lines are part of the syntax!
+* In RST also blank lines are part of the syntax!

 *Why is a proper indentation of the docstrings so much important?*

-The contents of all doctrings of a Python module will be merged to one single rst document (internally by GenPackageDoc).
-In this single rst document we do not have separated docstring lines any more.
+The contents of all doctrings of a Python module will be merged to one single RST document (internally by ``GenPackageDoc``).
+In this single RST document we do not have separated docstring lines any more.
 We have one text!
 And we have a relationship between previous lines and following lines in this text.
-The indentation of these previous and following lines must fit together – accordingly to the rst syntax rules.
+The indentation of these previous and following lines must fit together – accordingly to the RST syntax rules.
 Otherwise we either get syntax issues during computation or we get text with a layout that does not fit to our expectation.

-*Please be attentive while typing your documentation in rst format!*/
+*Please be attentive while typing your documentation in RST format!*/

 Syntax extensions
 -----------------

-``GenPackageDoc`` extends the rst syntax by the following topics:
+``GenPackageDoc`` extends the RST syntax by the following topics:

 * *newline*

-  A newline (line break) is realized by a slash ('``/``') at the end of a line containing any other rst text (this means: the slash must **not** be the only character in line)./ Internally this slash is mapped to the LaTeX command ``\newline``.
+  A newline (line break) is realized by a slash ('``/``') at the end of a line containing any other RST text (this means: the slash must **not** be the only character in line)./ Internally this slash is mapped to the LaTeX command ``\newline``.